chihway/imsim2galsim/README.md

 * I just want to generate some image that has roughly the LSST sky properties and is compatable with DM.

+1. Sample the galaxy population and generate a catalog

+2. Generate GalSim images with catalog from 1.

 ------------------------------------------------------------
 * I am familiar with PhoSim and have the PhoSim instant catalogs handy.